 Like I’ve said before, Night in the Woods is about more than just the shenanigans of a couple small town delinquents.
 Infinite Fall set out not only to tell a gripping tale of ghost hunting and paranormal activity, but also to show what life is like in the small towns throughout the rust belt, a rather realistic depiction of depression (as well as other mental disorders), and to relive the experience of growing up.
 After the many factories in the rust belt closed down, innumerable jobs were lost and the small towns built around them remained to slowly rot away.
 Possum Springs itself is a reflection of the mining and industrial towns in rural Pennsylvania, which are not too far off from what Night in the Woods presents.
 Another thing that Night in the Woods does right is its portrayal of mental disorders such as depression and dissociation, specifically through the main characters.
 It never explicitly says that each character suffers from such afflictions and it’s all figured out on one’s own through the dialogue and actions of each character.
 Mae herself struggles with both of these throughout the game, and unless one is familiar with what depression looks like, this factor could be completely overlooked just like it does so painfully often in real life.
 This true-to-life depiction is exactly what people need to see in order to actually understand depression, and while Night in the Woods isn’t centered around it, the game does a great job of depicting it.
 Not only does the game give a glimpse into many things that most games don’t delve into, it also gives a rather nostalgic look back at growing up.
 At 20 years old, Mae (like many others) finds herself in a weird spot.
 Caught between childhood and adulthood, she is treated differently by everyone.
 The younger residents of Possum Springs refer to her as if she were an adult, whereas the older residents almost exclusively refer to her as still being a child.

-It’s a weird point in life where one is caught in between these two parts of life; between the carelessness of a teenager and the responsibility of an adult.
+The game explores a weird point where one is caught in between two parts of life; between the carelessness of a teenager and the responsibility of an adult.
 But physical age isn’t all, when Mae returns to Possum Springs from college, she still has the mindset of a teenager.
 As you can probably imagine, this can lead (depending on player choice) to several less-than-legal shenanigans with her friend Gregg.
 While it does start this way, you come to see how much they change throughout the game, slowly becoming more mature as they come to realize that they can’t act young and irresponsible forever.
 One scene in particular that really got to me was one in which Mae is talking to Bea, the youngest and most mature friend in the group (for reasons I will not state for the sake of brevity).
 At one point, Bea refers to Mae as a kid, Mae shoots back that she is two months older than Bea and Bea replies with “Yeah well, I stayed here and got older while you went off and stayed the same.”
 It may not have the same impact out of context, but that line stuck with me throughout the entire game.

 Night in the Woods sends you on a philosophical trip, exploring the smaller aspects of life and bringing them into the spotlight.
 It features a memorable cast of main characters, several lovable side characters, and plenty of lore to immerse yourself in.
 All this is supported by a charming art style, a fantastic soundtrack, and an extraordinary lack of bugs and glitches (compared to a lot of other games that have come out in recent years).
 While the replayability is limited by the linear storyline, the amount of rich story that you can uncover more than makes up for it.
 With its story, Night in the Woods set out to leave a lasting impression, and it sure does, so if you’re looking for a nice game to play while wrapped in a cozy blanket and having an existential crisis, this game is just what you’re looking for.